 A keep-alive mechanism periodically checks the communication link (socket) between the CNR LEG and the SM.
 The communication link fails when the socket is closed or a keep-alive timeout occurs.
-The keep-alive timeout can be configured in the SM configuration file.
+You can configure the keep-alive timeout in the SM configuration file.

-In cases where LEG-SM link fails, the SM can be configured to clear the mappings of all the subscribers that are updated by the failed LEG.
+In cases where a LEG to SM link fails, you can configure the SM to clear the mappings of all the subscribers that are updated by the failed LEG.

-To learn more about communication link failure handling, see Appendix A of the SCMS Subscriber Manager User Guide.
+To learn more about communication link failure handling, see Appendix A of the Cisco SCMS Subscriber Manager User Guide.